citusdata/citus_docs/installation/single_node_deb.rst

 Ubuntu or Debian
 ================

-This section describes the steps needed to set up a multi-node Citus cluster on your own Linux machines using deb packages.
+This section describes the steps needed to set up a single-node Citus cluster on your own Linux machine from deb packages.

-**1. Add PGDG repository**
+**1. Install PostgreSQL 9.5 and the Citus extension**

 ::